Why it’s important to be open about psoriasis

 Always keeping your skin covered may have other negative consequences.
 Hiding your psoriasis with long sleeves, trousers and scarves may be uncomfortable in the hot summer.
 If your skin is covered up, you won’t benefit from positive affect small amounts of sunlight can have on your psoriasis.4

 It is important to get the emotional support you need and stay connected with people around you.1,5 There are very few people who are completely happy with their body.1 Take a deep breath and let people close to you know about your psoriasis – you may be pleasantly surprised by the positive response you get.5

 If you do decide to discuss your psoriasis with others, here are some common situations and some tips on how to handle them:

-Psoriasis is nothing to be ashamed of and, if you do tell people, the chances are they’ll be understanding and supportive
+Psoriasis is nothing to be ashamed of.
+If you tell people about your condition, the chances are they’ll be understanding and supportive.5

 Talking to your partner about psoriasis

 No matter how close you are to somebody, it can still be hard for them to know exactly what you’re going through.
 It is vital you are able to explain your needs so that your partner can feel ‘useful’.
 Understanding your condition will keep misunderstandings at bay and your relationship on track.1